-It is imperative to prevent these crimes in advance so that a company does not experience loss of reputation or money.
+It is imperative to prevent white-collar crimes in advance so that a company does not experience a loss of reputation or money.
 At this point, regulators emphasize that Due Diligence measures and Know Your Employee should be taken before onboarding and recruitment to check their identities and criminal backgrounds.
 Apart from due diligence, these crimes can be prevented thanks to continuous risk management, company ethics, and discipline.